Review by Frank Plowright

 Conan’s always a wanderer, so Busiek is true to his nature with an abrupt switch to Hyperborea and sorcery.
 As ever, it doesn’t take Conan long to find a woman willing to share his bed, and amid Busiek detailing the land’s past and how it achieved its reputation, he details its downfall, and the many months Conan spends there before an improbable escape.
 It’s not the first, and won’t be the last.
 Busiek’s Conan has the authentic voice, and the way he weaves his plots around Howard’s canonical material is interesting, but the art is inconsistent.

 When the licence for Conan’s comics publication was again transferred to Marvel, they reissued these stories as Conan Chronicles: Out of the Darksome Hills in their Epic Collection series, also featuring next volume The God in the Bowl and Other Stories.
-Both also feature in the Conan by Kurt Busiek and Cary Nord Omnibus.
+Both also feature in the Conan the Barbarian by Kurt Busiek and Cary Nord Omnibus.